MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/linkedin.md

 You don't have to delete all non-web-related experience from your LinkedIn.

 If you're going to keep it, put it at the bottom of your page.

 Your layout might look like this:
-    1. Background
+    1 Background
-    2. Skills & Expertise
+    2 Skills & Expertise
-    3. Projects
+    3 Projects
-    4. Education / Experience (whichever is more impressive)
+    4 Education / Experience (whichever is most impressive)

 ## Content

-Your title is 'web developer' or 'Rails/Front-End Developer' ("full stack" implies a couple years' experience).
+Your title is 'web developer' ("full stack" implies a couple years' experience).
 You can add "for hire" or something to that effect in your title.

 Have an exciting summary